-*As of 30/09/2020 Fisher Investments had over $16 billion USD in its ESG/SRI asset under management.
+As of 31/03/2023 we had over $16 Billion USD in our ESG/SRI asset under management.

 In accordance with Fisher Investments Ireland Limited’s (FII) shareholder engagement policy, please review the proxy voting reports provided on this page for the annual disclosure on how such policy has been implemented for the previous year.
 As noted in such policy, the proxy voting reports only include data for FII’s clients who have authorized and directed FII to vote proxies.
 Only certain Fisher Investments Institutional Group clients have given FII such authorization and direction.
 Therefore, there is no proxy voting report (and therefore no annual disclosure under FII’s shareholder engagement policy) for non-institutional clients of FII.

 To comply with the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as amended (“SFDR”), Fisher Investments Ireland Limited (“FII”) has provided the below sustainability-related disclosures that describe various policies related to sustainability and environmental, social and governance (“ESG”) factors, as well as information on ESG orientated strategies FII has available to institutional clients.
 Because FII delegates its portfolio management services to its parent company, Fisher Asset Management, LLC, trading as Fisher Investments (“FI”), subject to FII’s oversight, such policies and strategies are implemented by FI, but apply to FII’s services provided to FII’s institutional clients.